Family-Based Immigration in the United States

 Under United States immigration law, a limited number of family-based immigrant visas are awarded to foreign nationals every year.
 Family immigration is the primary basis for immigration to the United States.
 It accounts for approximately 65% of legal immigration.

-Eligibility for a Family Visa
+Eligibility For A Family Visa

 There are two groups who are eligible for family visas: